 P.E and Sports Premium

 Oldfield Primary School appreciates the contribution of PE to the health and well-being of its children.
 We also acknowledge that a broad, balanced, high quality curriculum and extra-curricular activities have a positive impact on concentration, attitude and achievement.
 We are committed to ensuring that all pupils receive, on average, 30 minutes of physical activity every day within school, delivered by well-trained and enthusiastic teachers.
 Children can also choose to join in with any part of the diverse enrichment programme we offer of OSH activities.
-The Sport Premium funding is allowing us to develop a sustainable improvement in teacher confidence and to firmly embed a culture of participation and competition and achievement for all pupils as soon as they enter the school.
+The Sport Premium funding is allowing us to develop a sustainable improvement in teacher confidence and to firmly embed a culture of participation, competition and achievement for all pupils as soon as they enter the school.

 - swim competently, confidently and proficiently over a distance of at least 25 metres